 The best mountain bike under £500

-The Nucleus from Vitus has been picking up best entry-level mountain bike awards for a number of years now and this updated model is our top choice for 2021.
+Topping our list of the best budget mountain bike to buy now is the Vitus Nucleus.
+Okay, okay, it's not quite under £500, but close enough, we think.
+This line has been picking up best entry-level mountain bike awards for a number of years, and the 2021 model doesn't disappoint.
 This latest Nucleus is the first to feature 1x gearing consisting of a single 32t chainring up front and a 11-40t cassette at the rear.
 While a single shifter makes the bike simpler to use and the small, single chainring gives extra clearance over obstacles, the wide-ranging cassette is only 8-speed, so the gaps between gears are fairly large.

-While Merida's entry-level 29er may be not quite as capable as some of the other bikes here on gnarlier trails.
-With more cross-country orientated geometry and bigger wheels, it's definitely the one to go for if you want to hoon it around less threatening trails at serious warp speeds.
+While Merida's entry-level 29er may be not quite as capable as some of the other bikes here on gnarlier trails, with more cross-country orientated geometry and bigger wheels, this budget mountain bike is definitely the one to go for if you want to hoon it around less threatening trails at serious warp speeds.
 The 100mm coil-sprung Suntour fork does a good job of smoothing out small trail bumps and isn't bad at handling bigger hits either.
 The component highlight though is the pair of Shimano hydraulic disk brakes that do a better job than the Tektro equivalents found on many of the Big Nine 15's price rivals.
 The brakes are nicely matched with a chainset and 2x8-speed gearing which completes a full Shimano groupset.
 The narrow rims and 2.2in tyres are both Merida branded and like the frame itself, geared towards maximum speed as opposed to tons of stability and grip.

-Marin's shapeshifting Bobcat Trail 3 is a versatile all-rounder that's ideal for longer days out trail exploring.
+Rounding out our list of the best mountain bikes £500 is Marin's shapeshifting Bobcat Trail 3, a versatile all-rounder that's ideal for longer days out trail exploring.
 It comes in four sizes, with the small and medium rolling on 27.5-inch wheels, while the large and XL sized bikes sport 29-inch wheels which is great to see.
 The aluminium frame features modern and well-balanced geometry that's equally at home on undulating trails as it is on steep climbs.
 The 120mm coil-sprung fork does its job well enough in the 27.5-inch version, but can get a bit squirrelly when pushing the 29-inch incarnation hard.

 The hydraulic Tektro brakes provide more than enough stopping power for the needs of the Bobcat.
 However, with only an 8-speed cassette, the gaps between gears are fairly large and shifting is a tad clunky.
 The 25mm Marin rims are built upon unbranded hubs and shod with unbranded tyres.
 While the low-profile tyres have a rapid rolling speed, they can be a handful on wet trails.